neo-hack/docs/docs/guide/preset-api.md

 # Preset API

-presets define collection of templates and configs.
+`preset` is collection of config files and templates.
+It cound help you batch add list of templates into your local store.

 ## Create a preset

-`preset` is a normal npm package, you can publish preset package for share and download it from remote.
-Create you first preset with `neo create` in follow steps:
+`preset` is just a normal npm package, you can publish preset package for share and download it from remote.
+Create you first preset with command `create` in follow steps:

 Use `@aiou/preset-demo` as template: